The Showcase has now ended, but you can check the programme below and re-watch the online Networking session and Panel Discussion.

 The role of the high street has changed immeasurably in recent years.
 Once a destination in itself and the commercial heart of any town or city – but the steady move to online shopping, further escalated by the impact of the pandemic, has meant that many high streets have suffered huge loss of footfall.
 Outdoor arts specialists know that festivals and artists have played a vital role in transforming high streets for many years – but how can our sector demonstrate its value, and contribute to this important social and political discussion about how to revive our town centres?
 We are pleased to host this topical online discussion in the context of Stockton international Riverside Festival (SIRF) which has played such a significant role in Stockton-on-Tees since 1988, bringing hundreds of thousands of people to the high street every year.
 We welcome a selection of experts including:

-- Reuben Kench, Stockton Borough Council’s Director of Community Services, Environment and Culture, will share his experience from a Local Authority perspective about the impact of SIRF.
+- Reuben Kench, Stockton Borough Council’s Director of Community Services, Environment and Culture, shared his experience from a Local Authority perspective about the impact of SIRF.
 See Reuben’s presentation here.

-- Ellen Harrison, Head of Creative Programmes and Campaigns, Historic England, will share her work on High Street Heritage Actions Zones, a scheme transforming 60 high streets across England.
+- Ellen Harrison, Head of Creative Programmes and Campaigns, Historic England, shared her work on High Street Heritage Actions Zones, a scheme transforming 60 high streets across England.
 See Ellen’s presentation here.

-- Charlotte Bowen, founding Director of and creative producer for The Culture House, Grimsby, will share her experience of the impact of arts events and festivals in Grimsby.
+- Charlotte Bowen, founding Director of and creative producer for The Culture House, Grimsby, shared her experience of the impact of arts events and festivals in Grimsby.
 See Charlotte’s presentation here.

-- The discussion will be chaired by Tracey Sage, Independent Cultural Consultant with many years of public sector experience in supporting arts and cultural events.
+- The discussion was chaired by Tracey Sage, Independent Cultural Consultant with many years of public sector experience in supporting arts and cultural events.